 Private group tours are by arrangement and can operate throughout the day at times to suit the group.

-French and German Tours by arrangement.
+French, German, Spanish and Mandarin Tours by arrangement.

 Summer Tour Times: From 1st April until 30th September, tours will be available at 10:30am, 12:00pm and 2:00pm.

 Winter Tour Times: From 1st October until 31st March, tours run at 11.30am and 2.00pm.BOOK NOW